-Please see Admissions Policy for full details.
+Please see our Admissions policy [PDF] for full details.

 Applications may also be considered from candidates who do not meet the formal academic requirements, but who offer alternative qualifications and/or relevant experience.